 If offers a wealth of opportunities for enjoying nature, birdwatching, stargazing, walking, riding, golf (Pau/ Bagnères/ Tarbes/ Tillac) and wine tasting - and you'll discover plenty more to do and see.

 There's no exotic night life or street bustle - come to soak up the quiet, the clear air, mountain views and lush green landscapes.
 Sample southern Gascony's great food and wine.
 Sit on the terrace with a cool drink watching the birds and butterflies, or view the stars and planets through our telescope - there's very little light pollution and the night skies are amazingly dark.

-This is a perfect base for relaxing, walking and exploring - or a quiet holiday for 2.
+This is a perfect base for relaxing, walking or exploring - or a quiet holiday for two.